mpearce/UCIMerge/README.md

 * **/private** - Location for your customized functions, datasets and MergeLists for datasets that are not part of the core UCIMerge project.

 ## About Contributions
 Please contribute!
-If you discover an error, please submit an issue or send a fix.
+If you discover an error, please submit an issue on github or send a fix.

 To contribute a new dataset:
 * create a new merge .do file in the /lib directory.
 The fh.do is a well documented template.